DdenBraver/cDFS/README.md

 * **Members**: A list of computers that are members of this Replication Group.
 Optional.
 * **Folders**: A list of folders that are replicated in this Replication Group.
 Optional.
 * **Topology**: This allows a replication topology to assign to the Replication Group.
 It defaults to Manual, which will not automatically create a topology.
 If set to Fullmesh, a full mesh topology between all members will be created.
 Optional.
+* **ContentPaths**: An array of DFS Replication Group Content Paths to use for each of the Folders.
+This can have one entry for each Folder in the Folders parameter and should be set in th same order.
+If any entry is not blank then the Content Paths will need to be set manually by using the cDFSRepGroupMembership resource.
+Optional.
 * **DomainName**: The AD domain the Replication Group should created in.
 Optional.

 ### cDFSRepGroupConnection